Circular walk from Trewarmett to Trebarwith Strand

 In a natural habitat, buzzards perch at the top of trees to survey the surrounding fields.
 Their brown-and-white pattern camouflages them quite well so it's quite common for walkers to inadvertently disturb what turns out to be a huge flapping monster just feet away.
 Telegraph poles provide a perfect alternative to trees without any cluttering branches so buzzards can often be seen perched on the top, unfazed by cars passing beneath.

-9. Go through the gap and keep right to follow the path under the bush to where a path joins from the right, down some steps.
+9. Go through the gap and follow the path under the bush to where a path joins from the right, down some steps.
 Bear left to follow the path downhill, passing over a stile and through a gate to reach a stone stile into the meadow at the bottom of the valley.

 The deeply-cut holloway from Treknow to Trebarwith Strand provided access to the harbour and a route for the pack animals to bring lime-rich sand from the beach to neutralise the acidic soil.